TrustworthyComputing/csaw_esc_2024/Challenge_Description.md

 ## Challenge structure

-The ESC24 competition is divided into three phases:
+The ESC24 competition is divided into two phases:

 1. A preliminary **qualification phase**, where teams must compile and submit a short written report.
 The report discussing side channel attacks applicable to CPS related to manufacturing, different attack approaches, and different mitigations that can be put in place to prevent side channel leakage.
 This includes examples of attacks, how one could perform the attacks, and mitigations for the described attacks.